Online Master’s Degrees in Clinical Mental Health Counseling

 Counseling@Northwestern, the online master of arts (MA) in counseling program at Northwestern University, prepares its graduates to work as mental health, behavioral, and substance abuse counselors.
 The curriculum for the standard program includes 24 graduate-level courses, a 200-hour practicum, a 600-hour internship, and two in-person immersions in Chicago.
 Students may add a child and adolescent emphasis for their degree by completing two specialization courses in the subject.

-For those without any background in psychology or counseling, Northwestern also offers a bridge program that brings students up to pace with prerequisite coursework in clinical interviewing and practice.
+For those without any background in psychology or counseling, Northwestern also offers a Bridge to Counseling Program that brings students up to pace with prerequisite coursework in clinical interviewing and practice.
 Upon completing their degree at Northwestern, graduates are prepared and qualified for state licensure and employment as counselors.

-The curriculum includes courses such as theories of counseling & psychotherapy; ethics and legal issues in counseling; assessment in counseling; group counseling theory and practice; psychopathology and diagnosis in counseling; multicultural counseling; family, marital, and couples counseling; addictions counseling; and professional topics in clinical mental health counseling.
+The curriculum includes courses such as theories of counseling and psychotherapy, ethics and legal issues in counseling, assessment in counseling, group counseling theory and practice, psychopathology and diagnosis in counseling, multicultural counseling, family, marital, and couples counseling, addictions counseling, and professional topics in clinical mental health counseling.

 • Location: Evanston, IL